The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Algebraic differential equations

 \begin{lemma} Suppose that $\lambda$ is an eigenvalue of $[\omega_M] \ast$, which is simple (the associated generalized eigenspace is one-dimensional).
 Then, the corresponding piece of the quantum connection, in the sense of Lemma \ref{th:splitting}, is of unramified exponential type, and has regularized monodromy $(-1)^{\mathrm{dim}_\bC(M)}$. \end{lemma}

 \begin{proof} The first statement (unramified exponential type) is obvious from Lemma \ref{th:splitting}(i).
 As for the second one, write $H_\lambda$ for the eigenspace in question.
-Any such space is itself a $\bZ/2$-graded commutative unital ring.
-As a consequence, a one-dimensional eigenspace must be contained in $H^{\operatorname{even}}(M;\bC)$.
+The subspace $H_\lambda$ is itself a $\bZ/2$-graded commutative with unit $e_\lambda$.
+If $H_\lambda$ is one-dimensional, we must have that $H_\lambda$ is generated by $e_\lambda$ as a vector space and in particular is contained in $H^{\operatorname{even}}(M;\bC)$.
 To simplify computations, assume that $\mathrm{Gr}|H^d(M;\bC)$ is $d$ times the identity for even $d$.
 Write $H_\lambda^\perp$ for the direct sum of all other generalized eigenspaces in $H^{\operatorname{even}}(M;\bC)$.
 The notation is explained by the fact that these two spaces are orthogonal for the intersection pairing.
 As a consequence, the intersection pairing is nonzero when restricted to $H_\lambda$.
 Next, note that $\mathrm{Gr} - \mathrm{dim}_{\bC}(M)\,I$ is skewadjoint for the intersection pairing.
 In particular,

 When applied to $x \in H_\lambda$, this tells us that the first block diagonal entry of $\mathrm{Gr}$ with respect to the decomposition $H_{\operatorname{even}}(M;\bC) = H_\lambda \oplus H_\lambda^\perp$ is equal to $\mathrm{dim}_{\bC}(M)$.
 One now applies Lemma \ref{th:splitting}(ii). \end{proof}